 The funny thing about making excuses is that we can always come up with excuses for why we do it.
 That’s pathetic when you think about it.
-If we want other people to be honest with us, shouldn’t we start by respecting others enough to be honest with them?
+If we want other people to be honest with us, shouldn’t we start by respecting others enough to be tactful but honest with them?

 Beware of the subliminal power of CAN’T

 Saying that we can’t do something, when the truth is we just don’t want to do it, offends our internal sense of honesty.
-Our conscience recognizes the difference between being honest and making excuses that are not quite true.
+Our conscience recognizes the difference between an honest statement and making excuses that are not quite true.
 If we are motivated to tell others the truth out of respect for them, doesn’t it make sense to show ourselves the same degree of respect?